timklapdor/heart-soul-machine/src/about.md

 - Overseeing course development for all under-graduate and post-graduate programs.
 - Recruitment, training and development of staff and establishment of shared processes and practices.
 - The development of the Online Quality Framework.
-- Four fully online research capstone courses spanning the Masters of Business Administration, Data Science, Cyber Security and Psycology programs.
+- Four fully online research capstone courses spanning the Masters of Business Administration, Data Science, Cyber Security and Psychology programs.
 - The development and rollout of the MathTrackX series of MOOCs available through EdX.
 - Creation of a Learning Design system that is being adopted across the institution.

 ---

-I have a keen interest in innovation and developing and implementing new technologies within an educational context to enhance the learning experience.
-I believe that technology offers a range of unique opportunities to actualise a range of pedagogical and instructional approaches which can revolutionise the education sector.
+I am keenly interested in innovation and developing and implementing new technologies within an educational context to enhance the learning experience.
+I believe that technology offers a range of unique opportunities to actualise a range of pedagogical and instructional approaches that can revolutionise the education sector.
 I love the challenge that new technology brings and the creative process involved in developing an idea through to implementation.

 Working at the nexus of technology and education, I have developed a skill for translating ideas, concepts and goals into technological solutions that improve the user experience.
 I am a skilled communicator who works especially hard to translate ‘tech speak’ into something tangible and understandable.